ausseabed/qax/docs/user_manual_qax_MBESGC.rst

 Density Check

 #.
 Minimum Soundings per node - Minimum number required in density layer of density layer of gridded surface
 #.
-Minimum Soundings per node at percentage - Minimum number required in density layer of density layer of gridded surface linked with the percentage below
-#.
 Minimum Soundings per node percentage - Percentage of cells required to pass with the minimum number from above

 Resolution Check